gracechen218/R4CRF/README.md

 3. Make sure the `r2rtf` package is installed (`install.packages("r2rtf")`).
 4. Run the script to regenerate the demographic table based on the sample data.

-## License

-This project is intended for educational and demonstration purposes.